hyunho98/virtual-museums/README.md

 ## Features

 Within virtual-museums you can:
--Create, read, update and delete Museums/Artists/Art Pieces -Define the type of art that an artist creates -Categorize different kinds of art using different museums -Create spaces with limited capacity to feature a rotation of artists/art styles -Create a space for both AI generated and human made digital art
+- Create, read, update and delete Museums/Artists/Art Pieces
+- Define the type of art that an artist creates
+- Categorize different kinds of art using different museums
+- Create spaces with limited capacity to feature a rotation of artists/art styles
+- Create a space for both AI generated and human made digital art

 ## Backend Installation